Table of Contents

 There are certain areas where usage of salt should be avoided like the below ones.

-- Planted tanks (salt can harm live plants)
+- In planted tanks (salt can harm live plants)

-- Long-term use without monitoring (risk of salinity buildup)
+- For long-term use without monitoring (risk of salinity buildup)

 Common Precautions and Guidelines